Jennifer York with “Holy City” at City Gallery, Charleston, SC

 “Exploration leads to inspiration.”

-In 2018-19 Jen traveled to a dozen countries for four monthlong international art residencies, where she filled sketchbooks with observational drawings and created a series of collapsible carousel pop-up book sculptures that fit in her carry-on suitcase.
+In 2018-19 Jenna traveled to a dozen countries for four monthlong international art residencies, where she filled sketchbooks with observational drawings and created a series of collapsible carousel pop-up book sculptures that fit in her carry-on suitcase.

-In March 2020, Jen relocated to Charleston, SC and currently lives among the tidal marshlands near Folly Beach.
-As an avid runner during the COVID-19 Pandemic, Jen found old suitcases and mirrors on the side of the road and saw them as creative vessels in which to build wondrous new scenes of intricate cut paper, a natural development from the carousel book structures.
+In March 2020, Jenna relocated to Charleston, SC and currently lives among the tidal marshlands near Folly Beach.
+As an avid runner during the COVID-19 Pandemic, she found old suitcases and mirrors on the side of the road and saw them as creative vessels in which to build wondrous new scenes of intricate cut paper, a natural development from the carousel book structures.
 She continued to develop this body of work as a 2021 Gibbes Museum of Art Visiting Artist.

 CURRICULUM VITAE WORK RESUME’